This is a great way to ensure that the right team member is working on the appropriate tasks.

 There are two ways to assign users to tasks:

-Note: Only groups, members, and admins can be pre-assigned in workflows (guests cannot).
-This is because guests have limited access by design.
-If they are needed to work regularly in your Process Street organization, they can be promoted to a member.
+Note: Guest (External) cannot be pre-assigned to tasks in workflows as they have limited access by design.
+If they are needed to work regularly in your Process Street organization, they can be promoted to a Guest (Internal).

-To do this, first find the workflow in your library, click the three dots next to its name (or click its name) to open up the right-hand menu.
-Then click the “Edit” button.
+To do this, first, find the workflow in your library, click its name then click “Edit” in the top-center of your screen.

-Once you’re happy with the assigned users, “Save changes” to your workflow to see the new assignees in it.
+Once you’re happy with the assigned users, “Publish and run” your workflow to see the new assignees in it.

 You can also pre-set dynamic due dates in your workflow, meaning that when a workflow is run everyone who needs to take action will be instantly assigned and due dates set, according to your settings.

-To assign users (or groups) to the tasks in a workflow run that is already active, you need to first find an active workflow run or run a workflow.
+To assign users (or groups) to the tasks in a workflow run that is already active, you need to first find an active workflow run.